-Lawmakers seek deal amid shutdown-DACA 'chaos'
+Acrimony deepens after government shutdown's first day

 Still, members were irritated Saturday morning as they gathered for their morning conference meeting.
 California Republican Darrell Issa described the mood as "not good."

-During a Republican conference meeting, Long told reporters that Rep. Ann Wagner of Missouri told her fellow members about how she had a new 2-day old grandchild she was ready to see and that she was worried about the military not getting their paychecks.
+During a Republican conference meeting, Long told reporters that Rep. Ann Wagner of Missouri told her fellow members about how she had a new 2-day-old grandchild she was ready to see and that she was worried about the military not getting their paychecks.

-"I think this is extremely irresponsible," blasted moderate New Jersey Republican Tom MacArthur.
+Moderate New Jersey Republican Tom MacArthur blasted: "I think this is extremely irresponsible."

 Republicans feel confident that they're on the right side of the shutdown.
-While House Republicans were the ones who failed to deliver the votes when the government shut down in 2013.
-This time around, members say they want their leadership to stand firm against Senate Democrats who they believe will feel the pressure sooner or later.
+While House Republicans were the ones who failed to deliver the votes when the government shut down in 2013, this time around members say they want their leadership to stand firm against Senate Democrats who they believe will feel the pressure sooner or later.

-This story has been updated and will continue to update throughout Saturday.